oconnor663/jacko.io/posts/async_futures.md

 [^event_loop]: This is often called an "event loop", but right now all we have
     is sleeps, and those aren't really events.
-We'll build a proper event loop when we get to IO in Chapter Four.
+We'll build a proper event loop when we get to IO in Part Three.
 For now I'm going to call this the "main loop".

 [loop_forever_10]: playground://async_playground/loop_forever_10.rs